silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/03_Testing_Email.md

 # Testing Email within Unit Tests

-SilverStripe's test system has built-in support for testing emails sent using the [api:SilverStripe\Control\Email\Email] class.
-If you are running a [api:SilverStripe\Dev\SapphireTest] test, then it holds off actually sending the email, and instead lets you assert that an email was sent using this method.
+SilverStripe's test system has built-in support for testing emails sent using the [Email](api:SilverStripe\Control\Email\Email) class.
+If you are running a [SapphireTest](api:SilverStripe\Dev\SapphireTest) test, then it holds off actually sending the email, and instead lets you assert that an email was sent using this method.

 	:::php